-If a more complex definition is desired, you can ask CONNECT to analyse the JPATH up to a given level using the LEVEL option in the option list.
-The level value is the number of sub-objects that are taken in the JPATH.
+If a more complex definition is desired, you can ask CONNECT to analyse the JPATH up to a given depth using the DEPTH or LEVEL option in the option list.
+Its default value is 0 but can be changed setting the connect_default_depth session variable18.
+The depth value is the number of sub-objects that are taken in the JPATH19.
 For instance:

-''' create table jsampall2 engine=connect table_type=JSON file_name='biblio3.json' option_list='level=1'; '''
+''' create table jsampall2 engine=connect table_type=JSON file_name='biblio3.json' option_list='Depth=1'; '''